Rentstart Bond Loan

 If the bond has already been lodged with the Rental Bond Board, you will need to repay the loan.

 Can I apply for a Bond Loan if I have an outstanding Rentstart Bond Loan debt?

 DCJ Housing will allow you to have up to two Bond Loan debts at any time.
-If you need a second Bond Loan within a 12 month period, DCJ Housing will only provide assistance if you are up-to-date on your current Bond Loan payments.
-If approved for a second bond loan, you must continue to meet your payment obligations on your first loan.
+If you need a second Bond Loan within a 12 month period, DCJ Housing will only provide assistance if you are up-to-date with your current Bond Loan payments.
+If approved for a second bond loan, you must continue to meet your payment obligations on your first bond loan.